Hamtian/Viral_Epidemic_Prediction/README.md

 Additionally, it's generally recommended to perform PCA on the scaled training dataset rather than the unscaled dataset.
 Scaling the data before PCA can lead to more meaningful and interpretable results, as it ensures that all features contribute equally to the principal components.

 After performing PCA, it's common to visualize the explained variance ratio for each principal component.
-This provides insights into the amount of variance captured by each component.
-Additionally, plotting the cumulative explained variance ratio helps determine the number of principal components needed to retain a certain percentage of the total variance.
+This provides insights into the amount of variance captured by each component:

 ![Explained variance](images/pca.png)

+Additionally, plotting the cumulative explained variance ratio helps determine the number of principal components needed to retain a certain percentage of the total variance:

 ![Cumulative explained variance](images/pcac.png)